TouchBistro Review: Is This POS Right for Your Business?

 In addition to TouchBistro’s built-in online ordering tools, the system integrates with aggregating apps to feed third-party platform orders directly into your POS.
 However, TouchBistro does not integrate directly with popular third-party ordering and delivery platforms like GrubHub and UberEats.

-If you use those platforms and want those online orders to appear directly in your TouchBistro orderstream, you’ll need to use an ordering aggregator.
+If you use those platforms and want those online orders to appear directly in your TouchBistro orderstream, you’ll need to use an ordering aggregator like Deliverect.
 These have their own monthly fees, alongside any commissions or fees you’ll pay for using the third-party platforms themselves.

 TouchBistro is one of the only cloud POS systems that supports a built-in reservations module.
-This tool is priced at $229 per month—and it sounds steep, but it is in line with what systems like Resy ($249–$899), OpenTable ($249–$449), and Yelp Guest Manager ($249–$299) cost.
+This tool is priced at $229 per month.
+This sounds steep, but it is in line with what systems like Resy ($249–$899), OpenTable ($249–$449), and Yelp Guest Manager ($249–$299) cost.
 You can accept reservations over the phone, in person, or online.

 You can also require a credit card to secure reservations and send custom email messages to reserved guests to alert them to cancellation fees or parking instructions.
 To process no-show or cancellation fees, you’ll need a Stripe account (in addition to whatever processor you use for your POS).